DependentMatter/Selenium_Automation/README.md

 # Selenium_Automation
-hello this is fot front end automation testing
+hello this is for front end automation testing